cdellacqua/poller.js/README.md

 This function takes a configuration object.
 Most parameters are optional.

-3 arguments are needed to create a simple poller:
+2 arguments are needed to create a simple poller:

-- interval, the delay (in milliseconds) between subsequent requests;
+- `interval`, the delay (in milliseconds) between subsequent requests;
-- producer, the function that provides the data, either by fetching it or generating it;
-- consumer, the callback that will be notified once the producer has produced a result.
+- `dataProvider`, the function to call periodically to perform the actual polling;

 Let's see an example: